jokamjohn/me-blog/source/_posts/custom-404-page.md

 ---
+title: Custom 404 Pages - Ofcos
+author: John Kagga
+date: 2018-12-23T00:00:00.000Z
+description: Add a custom 404 page is easy with Jigsaw
+categories:
+  - configuration
+  - feature
+featured: true
 extends: _layouts.post
 section: content
-title: Custom 404 Pages
-date: 2018-12-23
-description: Add a custom 404 page is easy with Jigsaw
-categories: [configuration, feature]
 ---

 This starter template includes a custom __404 Not Found__ error page, located at `/source/404.blade.php`.
 [To preview the 404 page](/404), you can visit `/404` in your browser.